-Water softeners are an incredibly handy item in your home to help you avoid issues relating to hard water.
+Water softeners are incredibly handy at helping you avoid issues relating to hard water.

-Softeners are usually relatively easy to manage, but the resin bed within a water softener does need to be monitored as it can sometimes lead to the softener no longer working as effectively.
+Softeners are usually easy to manage, but the resin bed within a water softener does need monitoring to ensure that it works as effectively as possible.

-In this article, we are going to be looking at what exactly a resin bed is and when they need to be replaced.
+In this article, we look at what exactly a resin bed is and when it needs to be replaced.
 Let’s get started.

 What Is A Resin Bed?